All Good/ 2. Kabana/ 3. California Baby/ 4. Goddess Garden/ 5. Thinkbaby/ 6. Beautycounter / 7. Poofy Organics/ 8. Badger/ 9. Babo Botanicals

 This is definitely the very best stuff, from a safety perspective.

 While normally I am not a fan of anything you spray on (because of course then you’re inhaling the ingredients), the contents of Goddess Garden are safe enough that I feel comfortable recommending this sunscreen.
 However, it gets a 3 on Skin Deep, which is higher than most of the products I recommend.
 Goddess Garden uses micronized zinc oxide and titanium dioxide in its formulas.
-Update: Now that Acure and Babo both make safe spray sunscreens, I would choose those over Goddess Garden.
+Update: Now Babo and All Good make safe spray sunscreens, I would choose those over Goddess Garden.

 Note: Choosing a lower SPF sunscreen, while increasing the risk of sunburn, may combat vitamin D deficiencies, as will delaying application for ten minutes or so after going outside.

 If you’re enjoying this guide, sign up for our Newsletter to be alerted when we publish or update our Safe Product Guides.

 Almost all conventional baby sunscreens should be avoided, but below are some of the very worst.